Bklieger/django-google-oauth2/README.md

 Once you have set all the variables in a file named {deployment}.env (e.g. local.env, development.env, production.env), you can move to the next step.
 Using docker is recommended, but instructions for deployment without docker are included.

+If you are deploying the app to production or a different port from 8000, you will need to modify the callback_url in accounts/urls.py to match your url.

 ## Step 3: Run With Docker